Powered by SchoolDash

 Destinations: About average.
 The proportion of students going on to education or training at 16 is roughly average, while at 18 (allowing for attainment) it is quite low.
 Show details

-Disadvantaged pupils: Below average.
-Progress up to age 16 is below average.
-Destinations at 16 are below average.
-Progress at 16-18 is excellent.
+Disadvantaged pupils: Poor.
+Progress up to age 16 is poor.
+Destinations at 16 are above average.
+Progress at 16-18 is poor.